List of Kentucky supplemental roads and rural secondary highways (600–699): Kentucky Route 671

 Kentucky Route 671 is a 4.570 mi rural secondary state highway in southeastern Allen County that runs from Kentucky Route 100 at Oak Forest to Kentucky Route 98 southeast of Maynard.

+History

+KY 671 was formed in 1954.

+The original KY 671 ran from KY 109 in Christian County north via Hart Road to end state maintenance.

 Kentucky Route 672

 Kentucky Route 672 is a 14.340 mi supplemental state highway in southeastern Caldwell County that runs from Kentucky Routes 126 and 128 southwest of Cobb to U.S. Route 62 southwest of Dawson Springs via Cobb.